How to write a resume

 Do you have a strong career profile?

-Have you taken the critical information from your resume to begin setting up your LinkedIn profile?
+taken the critical information from your resume to begin setting up your LinkedIn profile?